 There are several ways instructors can initiate a user-generated content lesson, such as letting students outline course criteria and curriculum, creating online forums for study materials sharing, or asking learners to create learning assets (videos, written assignments, recordings).

 Quite often, teachers focus too much on peer to peer interactions while forgetting to strengthen an equally important connection, which occurs between students and teachers.
 Learners’ motivation and learning attitude are not only facilitated by interactions with classmates, but also directly influenced by their relationship with instructors .
 This means that students are more likely to engage in the lesson and enjoy what they are learning if teachers manage to establish personal, positive connections .
-There are several ways in which teachers can harness the technological affordances to promote student – teacher relationships, such as creating online discussion forums, giving continuous feedback, or implementing synchronous study materials (written texts, videos, presentations, visual aids).
+There are several ways in which teachers can harness the technological affordances to promote student – teacher relationships, such as creating online discussion forums, providing continuous feedback, or implementing synchronous study materials (written texts, videos, presentations, visual aids).

 Distance learning can be much more challenging than face-to-face lessons, in terms of communication efficiency.
 Lack of visual and auditory cues in asynchronous classrooms (gestures, postures, or tone of voice) often leads to inconsistencies in communication between teachers and students .
 Educators can tackle this issue and maintain a social online classroom, by utilizing online discussions and interactive study platforms.
 It is also important that teachers and instructors generate a cohesive e-tone, or establish model responses that demonstrate appropriate attitude within the virtual forums.
 This can be done by designing clear, specific instructions for students to follow.

 That’s why FeedbackFruits’ pedagogical tools are the perfect solution for creating a social online learning environment.
-For example, our Discussion on Topic and Interactive Presentation tool provides a platform where teachers can facilitate and monitor effective communications among their learners.
+For example, our Discussion on Work and Interactive Presentation tool provides a platform where teachers can facilitate and monitor effective communications among their learners.